Haripriya-Karunakaran/DS-EXERCISE-3/README.md

 ## RESULT:

-Univariate Analysis is performed on given data and save
+Thus,Univariate Analysis has been performed on given data.